PurposeOpen/Porpoise/README.md

 # Porpoise

-A client library for the Purpose Platform.
+A client library for the Purpose Platform

-## Creating a new movement
+### Creating a new movement

 1. create a new rails application for the movement using: